-This study is conducted by the Center for Energy Commerce at Texas Tech University and provides estimates of the 2019 economic impact of the Texas oil and gas pipeline industry.
+This study is conducted by the Center for Energy Commerce at Texas Tech University and provides estimates of the 2022 economic impact of the Texas oil and gas pipeline industry.
 The study also provides insights into the long-lasting benefits of the pipeline industry over the next 40 years.
-The study is an update to the 2014 economic impact analysis prepared by Texas Tech University that provided estimates of the industry for the years 2013 and 2024.
+The study is an update to previous economic impact analyses prepared by Texas Tech University, the most recent of which provided estimates of the industry for the year 2019.